How do I build muscle without getting bulky:

 Often the clients I speak to don’t have a problem with the idea of a little muscle.

-The problem is that many don’t realise it isn’t an all or nothing thing.
+The problem is that many don’t realize it isn’t an all or nothing thing.

 Unfortunately because of the lack of clear information out there in the media the only image they have to associate women with muscle is one of a female bodybuilder at the peak of her competition physique.